China is an ideal getaway all year round. Whenever you choose to go, China has something for you.

 April to the beginning of November are always a good bet to get the most out of visiting the Great Wall, with the summer months being the best-suited for camping on the grounds.

 Beijing in December, January, and the beginning of February is quite cold so you will need to pack extra layers while walking sections of the Great Wall.
 At the same time, if the wall and mountains are covered in snow, the scene is exceptionally beautiful, particularly if the winds are not too strong.

-China has a continental and seasonal climate, and while most parts of the country are in a relatively temperate zone and some areas in the south are have a tropical or subtropical climate.
-If you go far enough to the north, of course, there are many areas in a frigid zone.
+China has a continental and seasonal climate: most parts of the country are in a relatively temperate zone and some areas in the south are have a tropical or subtropical climate.
+If you go far enough to the north, of course, the weather is considerably colder.

 When you prepare for your trip, consider the average seasonal temperatures so as to know what to bring; jackets, sports coats, suits, and long sleeve shirts, however, are appropriate for this time of year.
 Be sure to bring some comfortable travel shoes.